Regions of the World 1900-1-RGS

 Course content:

 Region, socio-economic region – definitions, methods of delimitation.
 Political map of the world.
 Cultural regions.
-International economic cooperation – regional and supra-regional organizations.
+International economic cooperation – regional and supraregional organizations.

-Europe: Contemporary challenges (demographic changes, ageing society, migration in and to Europe, cities – areas of shrinkage and dynamic growth, economic situation, social polarization in Europe, the importance of Europe in the international arena, Europe in the face of climate change)
+Europe: Contemporary challenges (demographic changes, aging populations, migration to and from Europe, cities – areas of shrinkage and dynamic growth, economic situation, social polarization in Europe, the importance of Europe in the international arena, Europe and climate change).

 Note: the above topics are the general scope of the course, not the titles of individual lectures.
 These topics can be discussed in more than one class.